 Michelle Appleby

-Michelle joined Tailor Ed in September 2023 as ND:Well Service Manager.
+Michelle joined Tailor Ed in September 2023 as ND:Well Service Manager and now manages the whole Tailor Ed service for wellbeing, including EDAN Hub.
 Michelle has worked with children and young people since 1999 in a variety of settings, including home based, education, social care, community services and the third (voluntary) sector, in both individual and group work.

 Martha Homberg